 Today our second oldest child turned 10 years old.
 Having two kids in double digits makes me start to feel old.

 We have had great weather the last week here in San Diego county.
 Traditionally the month of May is cool and has many overcast days.
 It is often called May gray, and that is followed by June gloom.
 The last few years we have not had May gray, but instead very hot weather.
-In fact, last year there was even some large wildfires in May.
+In fact, last year there were even some large wildfires in May.
 This year we are experiencing May gray, and even have had rain this month.

 This is great weather for my plants.
 There is a perfect blend of low 70s temperatures, sun, and some natural dampness.